theonejj/ansible-zfs_on_root/docs/upgrade_working_device.md

     errors: No known data errors
     ```

+    NOTE: If you are using larger drives, and all drives in the `vdev` have been upgraded and you expect the `vdev` to now be a larger size.
+Be sure that `autoexpand` has been enabled.
+This can be set while the resilvering is in progress.

+    ```shell
+      $ zpool set autoexpand=on rpool

+      # No output expected.
+    ```

-    Once completed, it will not longer reference the old device:
+    Once resilvering has completed, it will not longer reference the old device:

     ```shell
     $ zpool status rpool